AjaybhatiNiit/SampleDevOps/README.md

 # SampleDevOps
-A sample DevOps project to create
+A sample DevOps project to learn the setup steps.